I recently splurged on a case study planter from Modernica and today I’m answering an FAQ: is the Modernica case study planter worth the price?

 So, what possessed me to drop nearly $300 on a planter?

-As you know, though, I recently inherited some very precious plants.
+But I recently inherited some very precious plants.
 You already saw me caring for the orchids by making over a plant stand, so they can bask in the perfect light, and then spending major bucks on fancy orchid pots.
-In addition to these orchids, I also inherited a snake plant and I decided that it, too, deserved a fancy new habitat, especially after it spent two days in a bumpy, stuffy, over-packed u-Haul trailer.
+I also inherited a snake plant and so I used my sentimental plant as a handy justification to buy something I’d long lusted after!!
 I’d seen some really great DIY case study knock-off tutorials, but I really liked the actual ceramic planter Modernica sells.
 The walnut frame would be easy to duplicate, but not the pot (Kim and Scott, from Yellow Brick Home, had a tough time finding a large, cylindrical pot for their cool, globe-turned-plant stand project).

-I don't regret buying it at all (and I can say this having already paid the credit card bill with this purchase, so that's saying a lot!).
+Ultimately, that’s totally up for debate, but I will say that, personally – I think that yes: Modernica case study planter worth the price.
 I’ve been really thrilled with the quality of the bubble light and side shell stools we purchased.
-We experienced a bit of sticker shock with both of those purchases too but, almost two years later, we still love the looks and the quality.
-So far, this planter is what I expected too.
+Happily, this planter is what I expected too.
 The structure of the base is very simple (the legs just slide together for assembly), but the walnut is beautiful – no stain can hold a candle to genuine walnut.
-The ceramic pot is very substantial (it must cost a fortune to ship) and it was flawless when it arrived.
-I wish that the timing could have been better - only a few years ago the CAD and USD were at par - but I didn't want to wait.
+The ceramic pot is very substantial and it was flawless when it arrived.
+The case study planter looks and feels like a nice quality piece so I’m very happy.

 I read about some plants dying in the case study planters, but I suspect that might have something to do with a lack of drainage so I filled the bottom with large rocks before adding my soil and re-potting the snake plant.
 Hopefully that helps keep the roots from getting soggy, but I’ll also take care not to over water this fella.
 After hauling rocks from the shore and completing the messy task of re-potting, I read about someone using packing peanuts, which seems infinitely lighter and easier (but is it good for plants to have that synthetic material near them?).
 I’m not sure which method is better, but if you have any tips I’m all ears!